HassanAlRabea/got_extractiveqa/README.md

     The current implementations of the DocumentStore is the ElasticsearchDocumentStore.
 It leverages Elasticsearch and it comes preloaded with features like full-text queries, BM25 retrieval, and vector storage for text embeddings.

     When a query is made, the Retrievers will operate on top of this DocumentStore to find the relevant documents for a query.
+Since we are not using a dense retriever, we don't have to worry about the embedding vector parameters and just use the default ones.
     The DocumentStore is initialized using the follow haystack method:
     ```
         document_store = ElasticsearchDocumentStore(host=app.config["host"],
                                                 port=app.config["port"],